stevenjowens/erras/readme.md

 The arduino begins the value with ASCII_STX and ends with ASCII_ETX.

-## Wildapricot Database
+## Wild Apricot Database

-The wildapricot database must contain one or more custom fields that contain RFID values or keypad codes.
+The wild apricot database must contain one or more custom fields that contain RFID values or keypad codes.
 Erras supports multiple field names, comma-separated.

 Note that these values are treated throughout the system as strings, they are not parsed as ints for comparison purposes, etc.